Dootmaan/M2ORT/README.md

 # M2ORT: Many-To-One Regression Transformer for Spatial Transcriptomics Prediction from Histopathology Images

-Official code for our IJCAI 2024 Paper *M2ORT: Many-To-One Regression Transformer for Spatial Transcriptomics Prediction from Histopathology Images.*

 This is a preview of the code for M2ORT.
 Please do not redistribute it without contacting the authors as we have not included the LICENSE file yet.
-The maximum file size for submission is 50Mb so we only provide the M2ORT-Small weights for HBC.
-Please check our Github website for the full pretrained weights after paper publication.

 ### 1. Clone the code

 Clone the code by running:

 ```
-git clone git@github.com/anonymous/M2ORT.git
+git clone git@github.com/Dootmaan/M2ORT.git
 ```

 then cd into this directory.